 The purpose of this Report is to provide information about NYGB's financial performance in its most recent fiscal year (April 1 through March 31, "FY").
-In addition to annual metrics defined in the Metrics Plan, this report incorporates NYGB's audited annual financial statements for FY 2023 - 24 in Schedule 1, including Management Discussion and Analysis ("MD&A") and all notes to the financial statements.
+In addition to annual metrics defined in the Metrics Plan, this report incorporates NYGB's annual Audited Financial Statements for FY 2024 - 25 in Schedule 1, including Management Discussion and Analysis ("MD&A") and all notes to the financial statements.

-During FY 2023 - 24, NYGB continued its focus on execution and asset management across all aspects of its clean energy and sustainable infrastructure investment business.
-NYGB has received over \$7.4 billion in investment proposals from Inception2 through March 31, 2024.
-Its Active Pipeline was \$216.7 million as of March 31, 2024 and remains diversified across technology, location and end-user segments.
+During FY 2024 - 25, NYGB continued its focus on execution and asset management across all aspects of its clean energy investments.
+NYGB has received over \$8.2 billion in investment proposals from Inception through March 31, 2025.
+Its Active Pipeline was \$310 million as of March 31, 2025 and remains diversified across technology, location, and end-user segments.

-During FY 2023 - 24, NYGB committed \$336.6 million across 16 transactions to investments within the State's clean energy and sustainable infrastructure markets, exceeding its goal of \$225 million.
-34% of NYGB's commitments over the period from January 1, 2020 to March 31, 2024 are expected to benefit disadvantaged communities ("DACs"), including \$98 million of commitments made during FY 2023 - 24.
-NYGB also made progress on its 2025 public commitment targets to deploy capital into affordable housing, building decarbonization, clean transportation and energy storage technologies, including closing its first ever stand-alone storage transaction and its second transaction supporting the deployment of electric vehicles ("EVs") in NYS.
-Additionally, \$85 million (or 25%) of NYGB's new investment commitments made during the 2023 - 24 Plan Year were made through its Community Decarbonization Fund ("CDF"), a \$250 million wholesale lending pathway available to eligible community lenders such as community development financial institutions ("CDFIs") to enhance and expand their ability to provide financing for building decarbonization and other sustainable infrastructure projects benefitting underserved communities.
-The concessional capital provided through the CDF, lent at an interest rate of 1.5%, seeks to incentivize CDFIs and other specialty lenders to offer expanded clean energy financing products benefiting DACs.
+During FY 2024 - 25, NYGB committed \$222 million across 12 transactions to investments within the State's clean energy markets.
+51% of NYGB's commitments over the period from January 1, 2020 to March 31, 2025 are expected to benefit disadvantaged communities ("DACs").
+Of the most recent commitments made during the 2024 - 25 Plan Year, \$124 million (or 56%) contributed to this target.
+NYGB also made significant progress on its 2025 public commitment targets to deploy capital into affordable housing, building decarbonization in DACs, clean transportation, and energy storage, most notably exceeding its \$100 million building decarbonization in DACs clean (or 28%) of NYGB's new investment commitments made during the 2024 - 25 Plan Year were made through its Community Decarbonization Fund ("CDF"), a \$250 million wholesale lending pathway available to community development finance institutions ("CDFIs") to enhance and expand their ability to provide financing for building decarbonization and other sustainable infrastructure projects benefitting under-resourced and disadvantaged communities.
+Overall, all 12 of NYGB's transactions executed during the 2024 - 2025 Plan Year contributed to at least one of NYGB's priority market segments, demonstrating NYGB's ability to address targeted funding gaps that advance the State's clean energy transition.

-Through March 31, 2024, NYGB's overall sustainable infrastructure investments since inception totaled \$2.3 billion, facilitating clean energy development in New York State ("NYS" or the "State") with aggregate estimated total project costs of \$7.9 billion.
-At March 31, 2024, NYGB's Current Portfolio was \$1.01 billion, slightly more than its initial \$1.0 billion capitalization, and represents the most diversified portfolio NYGB has managed to date.
-Due to an increase in the average capital deployed and higher interest rate environment, NYGB earned \$52.9 million in net income, which is now available for reinvestment into new clean energy and sustainable infrastructure investments in NYS.
+Through March 31, 2025, NYGB's overall clean energy investments since Inception totaled \$2.5 billion, facilitating clean energy development in New York State ("NYS" or the "State") with aggregate estimated Total Project Costs of \$9.7 billion.
+As of March 31, 2025, NYGB managed a Current Portfolio of \$1.02 billion, up from \$1.01 billion on March 31, 2024 and slightly more than its initial \$1 billion capital allocation.
+NYGB earned \$27.9 million in Net Income in the 2024 - 25 Plan Year, which is now available for reinvestment into new clean energy and sustainable infrastructure projects in NYS and supports NYGB's mandate to maintain financial self-sufficiency.

-NYGB continues to build, maintain and plan for a sizeable Investment Portfolio over the near and medium terms that meets NYGB's mission and key investment criteria.
-To that end, NYGB focused its efforts in FY 2023 - 24 on investment origination, credit underwriting and execution, risk management practices and procedures, staff and critical infrastructure development, impact metrics estimation, reporting and evaluation, and stakeholder engagement, while continuing to improve its operational frameworks.
-All these activities were complemented by an expanded focus on advancing NYGB's work to support DACs, largely demonstrated by the launch of the CDF and NYGB's statewide campaign to promote the CDF, which provided continuous opportunities to hear from stakeholders how NYGB can continue to support underserved communities across NYS.
-Simultaneously, NYGB activities continue to generate energy and environmental impact benefits that collectively contribute to the primary Clean Energy Fund ("CEF") objectives of greenhouse gas ("GHG") emissions reductions, energy efficiency, clean
+NYGB continues to build, maintain, and plan for a sizeable Investment Portfolio over the near and medium terms that meets NYGB's mission and key investment criteria.
+To that end, NYGB focused its efforts in FY 2024 - 25 on addressing funding gaps (particularly in building decarbonization in DACs, affordable housing, energy storage, and clean transportation); advancing climate equity; supporting capacity-building in the broader NYS clean energy market; and developing and filing NYGB's NYS Clean Energy Fund ("CEF") petition, which identified proposed modifications and reaffirmation requests for the 2026 - 2030 time period.
+Simultaneously, NYGB activities continue to generate energy and environmental impact benefits that collectively contribute to the primary CEF objectives of greenhouse gas ("GHG") emissions reductions, energy efficiency, clean energy generation and

-1 Case 13-M-0412, "NY Green Bank - Metrics, Reporting & Evaluation Plan", dated May 2, 2022, available at https://greenbank.ny.gov/media/Project/Greenbank/Files/2022-05-Metrics-Reporting--and-Evaluation-Plan-v3-1.
+&lt;sup>1 Case 13-M-0412, "NY Green Bank - Metrics, Reporting & Evaluation Plan", dated May 2, 2022, available at https://greenbank.ny.gov//media/Project/Greenbank/Files/2022-05-Metrics-Reporting--and-Evaluation-Plan-v3-1.